 Non-profit, for-profit, and joint-venture developers are eligible to apply for funds under the PSH Development Program.
 PSH development and operation requires knowledge and skill sets that may not currently exist in full at any one organization.
 Projects that build on the strengths of several organizations, including development partners, will be accepted.
 The roles, responsibilities, and capacity (including financial capacity) of each entity will be analyzed.
+In circumstances where both (1) IHDA is unable to fully expend its Housing Trust Fund allocation under its PSH funding round(s) and (2) its Housing Trust Fund allocation is nearing or at risk of expiration, IHDA may also disburse the remainder of its Housing Trust Fund allocation to projects seeking funding outside its PSH funding round(s) to support ELI units (serving 30% AMI or below) that also meet Housing Trust Fund standards, with a priority for projects that contain ELI units that also meet IHDA's definition of Supportive Housing Units above required minimums identified in the QAP.
 In cases where the source of funding is the national Housing Trust Fund, eligible applicants must meet all Authority Standards including standards set out in 24 CFR 93.2 for the national Housing Trust Fund

-- (1) Make acceptable assurances to the grantee that it will comply with the requirements of the HTF program during the entire period that begins upon selection of the recipient to receive HTF funds, and ending upon the conclusion of all HTF-funded activities; - (2) Demonstrate the ability and financial capacity to undertake, comply, and manage the eligible activity;

-- (3) Demonstrate its familiarity with the requirements of other federal, State, or local housing programs that may be used in conjunction with HTF funds to ensure compliance with all applicable requirements and regulations of such programs; and - (4) Have demonstrated experience and capacity to conduct an eligible HTF activity as evidenced by its ability to: - (i) Own, construct, or rehabilitate, and manage and operate an affordable multifamily rental housing development; or - (ii) Design, construct, or rehabilitate, and market affordable housing for homeownership. - (iii) Provide forms of assistance, such as down payments, closing costs, or interest rate buy downs for purchasers. - b.
+- (1) Make acceptable assurances to the grantee that it will comply with the requirements of the HTF program during the entire period that begins upon selection of the recipient to receive HTF funds, and ending upon the conclusion of all HTF-funded activities; - (2) Demonstrate the ability and financial capacity to undertake, comply, and manage the eligible activity; - (3) Demonstrate its familiarity with the requirements of other federal, State, or local housing programs that may be used in conjunction with HTF funds to ensure compliance with all applicable requirements and regulations of such programs; and - (4) Have demonstrated experience and capacity to conduct an eligible HTF activity as evidenced by its ability to: - (i) Own, construct, or rehabilitate, and manage and operate an affordable multifamily rental housing development; or - (ii) Design, construct, or rehabilitate, and market affordable housing for homeownership. - (iii) Provide forms of assistance, such as down payments, closing costs, or interest rate buy downs for purchasers b.
 Describe the grantee's application requirements for eligible recipients to apply for HTF funds.
 If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A".

 IHDA will use its Multifamily Financing "Common Application" as the major application format for national HTF rental housing projects, the same as used for the LIHTC and HOME programs, along with supplemental information required by program rules (see Permanent Supportive Housing Development Program Request for Application).
 IHDA's process will include a mandatory concept meeting with the Authority, a Preliminary Project Application (as defined in the RFA) an initial completeness/eligibility scoring, review of mandatory requirements, underwriting, site and market review, peer review, internal Loan Committee and IHDA Board approval.
 Federal HTF funds will only be applied to units restricted to tenants at 30% AMI or below.
 The balance of the units that are not 30% AMI or below will be paid for with other IHDA or leveraged sources.
 Under the RFA, requests for funding may not exceed 90% of total project cost.
-Maximum allowable for 4+ bdrm size in City of Chicago and Chicago Metro Area is \$351,000 per unit.
-Under the RFA, the Maximum Grant Limit is \$9,000,000, not to exceed 90% of total project cost.
+Maximum allowable for 4+ bdrm size in City of Chicago and Chicago Metro Area is \$621,575 per unit.
+Under the RFA, the Maximum Grant Limit is \$10,000,000, not to exceed 90% of total project cost.